 RISK

-A high likelihood of something unwanted and negative happening.
-Many things came to mind, but the presentation of the R I S K letters being stacked and balanced in a precarious fashion seemed the simplest and most non-specific way to display the fear of collapse or failure.
-I chose fonts I thought would balance together in a seemingly unstable way, cut them out on a scroll saw, sanded and painted them, and then had to figure out how to make them fit together.
+RISK: A likelihood of something unwanted and negative happening.
+Many images came to mind, but presenting the R I S K letters stacked and balanced in a precarious fashion seemed the simplest way to display the fear of possible collapse or failure.
+I chose fonts I thought would balance together in a visually unstable way, cut them out on a scroll saw, sanded and painted them, and then figure out how to make them fit together.
 The process was challenging.
 I created various layouts on computer, but translating a two-dimensional image into 3D is not easy.
-The pieces had to literally stand and balance on each other in a believable way.
+The pieces had to appear to balance on each other in a believable way and stand on some sort of display base.
 Several modifications and replacements were needed before I was ready to start assembling.
 A couple of lucky guesses and a bit of serendipity happened along the way.
-The most interesting was my having a neighbor who shares my love of things, be they puppets, paper, marbles, etc. As I was trying to figure out what I was going to mount my RISK piece on, she gave me a bag of flea market castoffs that included a pressed-metal wall sconce perfect for my base.
+The most interesting was my having a neighbor who shares my love of random things, be they puppets, paper maché, masks, or marbles.
+As I was trying to figure out what I was going to mount my RISK piece on, she gave me a bag of flea market castoffs that included a pressed-metal wall sconce perfect for my base.
 I wanted the letters to suggest circus acrobats attempting the highly improbable.
 I painted each letter as an individual but with graphic elements that interacted with those of the other participants.
+The “S” was the most challenging to resolve.
+I cut two out of 1/4” plywood and screwed them together.
+The plywood was flexible enough to allow me to spread the bottom curve wide enough to allow the “I” to slip in between.